-The key to take away from this article is that photography is definitely a long term game.
+The key to take away from this article is that a stock photography portfolio takes time and effort if you want to see returns.
 You have to establish some sort of a business model to reap the benefits.
 You have to put in steady effort and pay attention to details outside of just taking pictures.
 To really do this, you need to pace yourself.

 Some photographers can contribute a couple of hundred images a year, others thousands.
 You have to find a level you’re comfortable with so focus on establishing a steady upload pace.
 If clients like your work, they’ll share or save it because you’re memorable.
 You build your reputation with time.

 Lastly, stay just a few steps ahead of everyone else and keep them guessing.
 This element of surprise in your photography portfolio is a great strategy for starters.
 Find more tips on how to create an online portfolio from scratch in ‘The Complete Guide to Becoming a Depositphotos Contributor’.